-With BigFix 9.5.7, all binary actions are fully supported.
+With BigFix 9.5.7 and later versions, all binary actions are fully supported.

 In addition to the binary name folder create command used in the example, depending on the actions to be completed on the client, you can use a set of commands that are documented on BigFix Developer site: https://developer.bigfix.com/relevance/reference/binary\string.html.